 FLY RC Magazine review - November 2004 issue

 "Carbon Falcon, A Winner!
-III" (most current discussion)
+III" (last active discussion)